 3 star 2 Ton

 Winner: Inverter AC

 Which air conditioner has a low operational and maintenance cost?

 Factors that decide the operational and maintenance cost are power consumption and service.
-How often do you have to get that clean done?
+How often do you have to clean?

-How often the compressor inside has to get changed?
+When the compressor inside needs to be changed?

 How much electricity does it consume per unit?

 Electricity bills can take a toll on your monthly budget.
 So, it would be best if you went for an air conditioner that will help you to save money on your electricity bills.

 In case study #1, the power consumption to run Voltas 1.5 Ton 5 Star Non-Inverter Window AC for 6 hours is 6.84 kWh.
 If the electricity unit rate is Rs 6, then electricity cost= Rs 41.04/day or Rs 1231/month (approx.).